buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 (base) ➜  ~
 ```

 Set your hyper terminal with `priority` to identify the terminal later with choice.
-I set the priority for hyper as `1`
+Here, I set the priority for hyper as `1`

 ```bash
 (base) ➜  ~ update-alternatives --install /usr/bin/x-terminal-emulator x-terminal-emulator /usr/local/bin/hyper 1